Last year, the battle for first base was between Ronald Guzman and Greg Bird.

 This year, the battle for first is between Ronald Guzman and Nate Lowe.
 The difference is, the Rangers invested much more in Lowe than they did Bird.
 Lowe, they traded prospects for.
 Bird, they signed to a minor league free agent deal.

-Unfortunately for Bird, he sustained yet another injury in a career that is injury plagued, was put on the I.L. then eventually released without playing a single game for Texas.
+Unfortunately for Bird, he sustained yet another injury in a career that is injury plagued, was put on the I.L. then eventually released without playing a single game for Texas which was soon made to look impossible with the help of traffic crash accidents lawyers who are responsible for getting the player back on field.

 Guzman simply was unable to hit, so he was sent to baseball COVID purgatory, was finally recalled when Frazier was dealt, had a decent season, then a remarkable winter league season, and comes into this spring with momentum but the stale odor of having been unable to keep his job too many times already.